Is the millennial generation prepared for the workforce?

-In the fall of 2013, that question was being asked more and more -- in the media, in corporate offices, in college classrooms, and by millennials themselves, many of whom, the stereotype suggested, were living in their parents’ basements while unsuccessfully looking for a job.
+In the fall of 2013, that question was being asked more and more — in the media, in corporate offices, in college classrooms, and by millennials themselves.

-The study also took a close look at Women in Business, seeking a better understanding of the special barriers that have confronted women in the workforce and the ways in which millennial women might overcome them, with the cooperation and encouragement of educators and business executives of both genders.
-Again, those findings are summarized in two reader-friendly formats: a short e-book and a white paper.
+The study also took a close look at millennial women in business, seeking a better understanding of the special barriers that have confronted women in the workforce and the ways in which millennial women might overcome them, with the cooperation and encouragement of educators and business executives of both genders.

 Everyone’s talking about millennials at work.
 But what do millennials themselves think?
 A new nationwide survey of over 1,000 millennials revealed some surprising opinions about seven key workforce issues.

 How can we better prepare millennials for work and help them find jobs?
 In our initial national survey, we asked leaders in higher education and business to identify skills that recent graduates are missing and propose specific ways to fill those gaps.
 The top 7 solutions are further examined in our latest report: Ready for Work: 7 Ways to Better Prepare Millennials for the Workplace.